espsot/Python-GUI/README.md

 # Python-GUI

 Testing out tkinter in python

+Video (MP4) to .gif convert using python